HGustavs/LenaSYS/dockerenv/document/docker_install_instructions.md

 2. When you have opened the terminal, then change directory to where you want the LenaSYS repository.
 To do that you need to type `cd path/to/folder`.
 When using Windows I typed: `cd  .\Downloads\`  if you use different OS then type: `cd <foldername>\`.
 ![Windows terminal](terminal.png "Windows terminal")

-3. When you have chose a folder, then type this command: `git clone https://github.com/HGustavs/LenaSYS.git` and wait for finish to get the LenaSYS repository.
+3. When you have chosen a folder, type this command: `git clone https://github.com/HGustavs/LenaSYS.git` and wait for the download to finish.
+When done you will have the LenaSYS repository.
 ![Windows terminal to get LenaSYS repository](terminal2.png "Windows terminal to get LenaSYS repository")

-4. Now you have the LenaSYS repository, so you need to change directory in the terminal and type: `cd LenaSYS/dockerenv/`.
+4. Now you have the LenaSYS repository, so you need to access the new directory in the terminal by typing: `cd LenaSYS/dockerenv/`.
 ![Change directory](terminal3.png "Change directory")

 5. Here you need to build a few images and containers, and to do that run the command: `docker-compose up --build`.
 NOTE: You need to keep open Docker desktop program/app and do not turn off, otherwise this command will show an error and will not work.